 My name’s Alicia and I am here to remind us that:

 It’s never too late and the best is yet to be.

-My name is Alicia and I’m a TKC (third culture kid) adult–which means life and love have taken me all over this planet.
-I learned early on how to set down roots anywhere–shallow roots.
+I am a TKC (third culture kid) adult–which means life and love have taken me all over this planet.
+I learned to set down roots anywhere–shallow roots.